cwipf/SimulinkNb/SimulinkNb/README.txt

 FlexTf and NbNoiseSource blocks can be seen in the Simulink model by drilling down into the subsystems, such as: DARM.mdl/Actuation Function/ETMX/Hierarchy Loops/Driver Electronics

-Note: It's meant to be easy to add such blocks to an existing model.
-The NbNoiseSource/Sink/Cal blocks can be copied in from NbLibrary.mdl.
-And to convert any existing block into a FlexTf block, you right-click on it, open its parameters, and type the FlexTf configuration line into the block description field.  (aLIGO RCG users may be familiar with this, as it's the same way we configure CDS parts in the front end models.)

 * example/DarmLentickle.mat
 Lentickle model results used to supply the cavity response as a